Beginner Stock Portfolio: Start Simple

 The initial beginner portfolio starts with 50% in an index and 50% in dividend stocks.

 Why the index?
-Simply because you don’t have enough experience to make the best investment choices at the beginning.
+You don’t have enough experience to make the best investment choices initially.
 The index will provide safety while you learn the ropes of dividend growth investing.

 It’s also easier to invest in an index ETF when you don’t have much money to invest.
 Finally, with both strategies in play, you will learn which of the two is really appropriate for you and the amount of time you want to put towards your portfolio and selecting a stock